-1. The United Reformed Church, Chapel Road and its graveyard Age Founded in 1844, this building erected in 1850.
-Rarity NA.
-Aesthetic interest Local landmark.
-Group value NA.
-Archaeological interest Graveyard is on the Suffolk Monuments Record (SXM 025).
-Historic interest Originally a Congregational church, now United Reformed Church.
-Landmark status Imposing and prominent.
+1. The United Reformed Church, Chapel Road and its graveyard Founded in 1844, this building erected in 1850.
+NA.
+Local landmark.
+NA.
+Graveyard is on the Suffolk Monuments Record (SXM 025).
+Originally a Congregational church, now United Reformed Church.
+Imposing and prominent.
 Visible from outside the town.